 Meet Shirley, an Area Manager in London.
 Shirley has a huge depth of experience from her 20 years at Boots.
 Read about her inspiring journey and what advice she would give to anyone looking to progress into a leadership role.

-Tell us briefly about your career with Boots
+Tell us about your career so far with Boots

-I have worked for Boots for 20 years joining as a summer placement student in Brighton during my degree.
-I went on to complete all three summer placement programmes and pre-registration programme with Boots.
+I have worked at Boots for 20 years, joining as a summer placement student in Brighton during my degree.
+I went on to complete all three summer placement programmes and Pre-registration programme with Boots.
 I also kept a weekend part-time job during term-time.
 It was always my ambition to work for the biggest Pharmacy chain in the country.

-Having completed both a Post-graduate Clinical Diploma and an Independent Prescribing course sponsored by Boots, I have had the privilege of launching and leading as Anticoagulation Service Manager in the Bromley/Croydon/Sutton Anticoagulation Services.
-This was an enhanced clinical management role which enabled me to use my skills as an independent prescriber to manage patients with Atrial Fibrillation.
-I have also supported patients as a Macmillan information Pharmacist.
+Having completed both a Postgraduate Clinical Diploma and an Independent Prescribing course sponsored by Boots, I have had the privilege of launching and leading as Anticoagulation Service Manager in the Bromley/Croydon/Sutton Anticoagulation Services.
+This was an enhanced clinical management role which enabled me to use my skills as an Independent Prescriber to manage patients with Atrial Fibrillation.
+I have supported patients as a Macmillan Information Pharmacist too.